xen-troops/moulin/docs/user-reference.rst

   {build_target}`.
 Every component should generate at least one image file.

+Optional parameters.
+Those provide advanced features that may be needed if you are building multiple VMs with cross-dependencies.

 * :code:`conf` - list of additional :code:`local.conf` options.
-It can
+Please
-  be empty, but it should be present anyways.
-In most cases you would want to define target MACHINE at least.
-Please note that each entry in :code:`conf` list is not a :code:`key:value` pair, but another list of two items.
+  note that each entry in :code:`conf` list is not a :code:`key:value` pair, but another list of two items.
 We use this format because it is possible to have multiple :code:`local.conf` entries with the same key.

 * :code:`layers` - list of additional layers.
 Those layers will be added to the build using :code:`bitbake-layers add-layer {layers}` command.

-Optional parameters.
-Those provide advanced features that may be needed if you are building multiple VMs with cross-dependencies.

 * :code:`work_dir` - `bitbake`'s work directory.
 Default value is
   "build".
 This is where files like "conf/local.conf" are stored.
 You